-“I still get confused when people ask me about home.
-Raised in Australia, Bangladesh, the States, and Zimbabwe, I have also lived in Indonesia, the Philippines, and Croatia.
+I still get confused when people ask me about home.
+Raised in Australia, Bangladesh, the States, and Zimbabwe, I have also lived in Indonesia, the Philippines, Croatia, and Laos.
 I am currently living in Vanuatu…

 In Indiana, I earned a masters degree in International Peace Studies at Notre Dame University.

 In Los Angeles, I directed the Headington Institute‘s training and education programs, providing psychological support services to humanitarian workers around the world.